jayeshmahapatra/jayeshmahapatra.github.io/_posts/2024-03-18-rag-chatbot.md

 After constructing the chain, I conducted testing.
 During this process, I observed some discrepancies in the expected behavior of the LLM, particularly in the generation phases of "Standalone Question" and "Relevant Chat History".
 To ameliorate this, I created new prompts that include step-by-step instructions along with relevant examples.
 Upon integration of these improved prompts, the system deviations went down significantly.

 ## Conclusion
 In this blog post I discussed about **Retrieval Augmented Generation (RAG)** systems, and how can they be constructed.
-Finally I explained how I created a RAG based QA chatbot for my blog, complete with the code available on the [`rag-chatbot`](https://github.com/jayeshmahapatra/rag-chatbot) github repository.
+Finally, I briefly discussed the implementation details of the chatbot I built for my blog, complete with the code available on the [`rag-chatbot`](https://github.com/jayeshmahapatra/rag-chatbot) github repository.

 ## References